 Top Car Air Conditioner Recharge Kit Recommendations

-- 6oz (11.7 fl oz) Cans - Gas is a Hydrocarbon blend that is 100% natural, safe for the ozone and non global warming.
-Chemically compatible with R134a systems.
-Compressed gas is by standard measured by weight, not fluid ounces or system volume.
-This gas is light weight compared to others, but offers more "volume" than R134a due to it's chemical makeup.
-Guaranteed that you will use no more cans than normal despite the lighter weight!
+- 6oz (11.7 fl oz) Cans - Compressed gas is measured by weight.
+This gas is light weight compared to others, but has the same "volume".
+Guaranteed that you will use no more than normal

 - Disclosures - Product is flammable like many other modern refrigerants.
 Observe all precautions on the product lablel when handling and storing.
 Follow all legal requirements when charging your system.
-Hydrocarbon blend refrigerant in 6oz SSV Cans for use in appliances, industrial applications and more.
-Used items are not eligible for
+Hydrocarbon blend refrigerant for NON MVAC use in 6oz SSV Cans.

 - GREEN REFRIGERATION SOLUTION: ZeroR AC Refrigerant is a 100% natural hydrocarbon gas, offering a more eco-friendly alternative to traditional AC recharge like R134a.
 It helps reduce environmental impact while providing reliable cooling performance